HL7/fhir-pacio-adi/input/pagecontent/use_cases.md

 #### Use Case 5 Processes Steps

-In Use Case 5, the process is started by a Content Verifier system that would like to confirm the current version of ADI is already stored, or not.
-The precondition for the process is the Content Verifier system has a version of ADI from an earlier time.
+In Use Case 5, the process is started by a Content Verifier system that would like to confirm the current version of advance directive information is already stored, or not.
+The precondition for the process is the Content Verifier system has a version of advance directive information from an earlier time.

 * First, the Content Verifier system performs a GET DocumentReference with known setID to content custodian.
 The Content Custodian system returns the `DocumentReference`.
 * If the `DocumentReference` returned contains a `status` of `superseded` then the document has been replaced and the Content Verifier system will perform a second query for a `DocumentReference` resource based on the `relatesto.code` referenced by the superseded `DocumentReference` resource.